 Similarly, we need to train other Christians in apologetics.
-In light of my tips regarding the obstacle of pride, remain transparent.
+In light of my tips regarding the obstacle of pride, remain transparent about your mistakes.

 To rephrase it, our students must never think we always have the perfect answer.
-To put it differently, my students learn the most when I share my failures rather than successes.
+Put differently; my students learn the most when I share my failures rather than my successes.

 In the event you choose to share your mistakes, others will realize that they do not need to be perfect.

 4. Only One Approach

-My final tip for a Christian apologist is not to fuss over their preferred choice of apologetics.
+My final tip for a Christian apologist is not to fuss over their preferred type of apologetics.

 For instance, there are several different apologetic approaches, including: